Summer

 The meteorological reckoning of seasons is used in countries including Australia, New Zealand, Austria, Denmark, Russia and Japan.
 It is also used by many people in the United Kingdom and Canada.
 In Ireland, the summer months according to the national meteorological service, Met Éireann, are June, July and August.
 By the Irish calendar, summer begins on 1 May (Beltane) and ends on 31 July (Lughnasadh).[citation needed]

-In the middle of summer, the sun can appear even at midnight in the northern hemisphere.
+During summer in the polar regions, the sun can appear even at midnight.
 Photo of midnight sun in Inari, Finland.

 Days continue to lengthen from equinox to solstice and summer days progressively shorten after the solstice, so meteorological summer encompasses the build-up to the longest day and a diminishing thereafter, with summer having many more hours of daylight than spring.
 Reckoning by hours of daylight alone, summer solstice marks the midpoint, not the beginning, of the seasons.
 Midsummer takes place over the shortest night of the year, which is the summer solstice, or on a nearby date that varies with tradition.